The University of New Mexico’s

 In the future the archive will also house my Indian wars and Golden Age of Hollywood research and memorabilia.

-The finding aid to the Louis Kraft Collection can be viewed online at http://rmoa.unm.edu/printerfriendly.php?docId=nmsm1ac402.xml.
-If you are in need of any particular records or materials that you cannot find in the finding aid, please feel free to contact the Librarian and Archivist Tomas Jaehn at email@example.com or Louis Kraft at firstname.lastname@example.org.
+The finding aid to the Louis Kraft Collection can be viewed online at http://rmoa.unm.edu/printerfriendly.php?docId=nmsm1ac402.xml (Unfortunately the archive has not been updated for the linear feet is at least 20, and that doesn’t include the photo archive).
+If you are in need of any particular records or materials that you cannot find in the finding aid, please feel free to contact Librarian Archivist Heather McClure at the above phone and email address or Louis Kraft at firstname.lastname@example.org.

 I’m thrilled to be associated with the Chávez Library, for it is a first-class historical library and archive.